About Fungal Infections

 There are many different kinds of fungal infections.
-Some of the most common include athlete’s foot, jock itch and ringworm.
+Some of the most common include athlete’s foot (tinea pedis), jock itch (tinea cruris) and ringworm (tinea corporis).
 On the hands and feet, infections can be found under the nail, on or around the cuticles, and near nail edges or tips.

 Fungal infections such as toe fungus and athlete’s foot are very contagious.
 Fungus spreads when someone comes in contact with another person’s fungus through objects like shoes, towels, nail care sets and even shower floors.